4ur1X/Intro_to_IM/Midterm Project/README.md

 - **"P"** key : On the PLAY screen, to **PAUSE** the song at any point of time.
 - **"M"** key : On the PLAY screen, to **MUTE** or **UNMUTE** the song at any point of time.
 - Numbers **1 - 6** keys : On the EXPLORE screen, to navigate to a particular artist's song without clicking directly.
+- **ENTER** key : On the initial screen, to directly go to the PLAY screen.